Table of Contents

 Administrative assistants support their teams by doing tasks like managing files, planning trips, and serving clients.
 Although barriers to becoming an administrative assistant are low and administrative assistant skills are highly transferable, you’ll still need a compelling CV to compete with other qualified candidates.

-Follow our four tips to write an administrative assistant CV that lands you more interviews:
+Follow our four tips to learn how to write a CV that lands you more interviews:

 • the company’s business (e.g., mission statement, business strategy)